hatchjaw/faust-ddsp/README.md

 G_{i} = \frac{\partial L}{\partial w_{i}}
 $$

-We assume a symbolic approach to this chain rule.
+We assume a symbolic approach to applying chain rule.
 We explain why in later sections of this documentation.
 These gradients need to be further simplified for our usage via chain rule, although traditional autodiff does not simplify like this:

 $$
 G_{i} = \frac{\partial L}{\partial w_{i}} = \frac{\partial L}{\partial y} \cdot \frac{\partial y}{\partial a_{1}} \cdot \frac{\partial a_{1}}{\partial w_{i}} \\